cemde/WhatsNext/README.md

 </p>

 > **Warning**
 > This is a private project in early development.
 It has not been security audited and is strongly advised against running on public-facing servers.
 Use only in trusted, internal environments.
+You may also experience several bugs at this time due to the early development stage of this project.

 [![Python 3.10+](https://img.shields.io/badge/python-3.10%2B-blue.svg)](https://www.python.org/downloads/)
 [![PyPI version](https://badge.fury.io/py/whatsnext.svg)](https://badge.fury.io/py/whatsnext)